Thursday, December 24, 2009

 :: Click on images to see them larger ::

-2. Korn - Untitled (yes, that's the name of the album) - Top and bottom sides to the 3/4" tall box that holds the CDs and other cool bonus stuff.3 insert cards (front and back sides) featuring the band members.
+2. Korn - Untitled (yes, that's the name of the album) - Top and bottom sides to the 3/4" tall box that holds the CDs and other cool bonus stuff.

 Monday, September 14, 2009